 The tiger is the largest species of the cat family.
 Even though they are large and powerful, they are also very stealthy.
 You’ll never know you’re being stalked by a tiger till it’s too late!
-Read more about these beautiful critters.
+Being the 3rd largest land predator, after polar and brown bears, has both its advantages and disadvantages.
+You’re top of the food chain but you’re also open to hunting and poaching.
+The remaining 2 tiger species are listed as Endangered by the IUCN.

 First the Stats…